 - Do not try to include all deaths at the start; learn and refine your system.

 - Recruit a Lead Medical Examiner and Lead Medical Examiner Officer initially and test the system.

 - Appropriate IT infrastructure should be put in place to review patient records and collate data for the national medical examiners records system.
-The Department of Health and Social Care is developing a national digital system for data entry.

 - The continuity of the service must be considered to allow the service to be delivered to the standard for case conclusion (eg 24hrs from having received a non-coroner case into the office).